 - Protection of ~450 acres of land in Fairhaven and Mattapoisett for public access

-- Trail creation at Allens Pond Sanctuary in Dartmouth and Nasketucket Bay Reservation in Mattapoisett
+- Trail construction and improvements by Mass Audubon at Allens Pond Sanctuary in Dartmouth, and by the Massachusetts Department of Conservation and Recreation at Nasketucket Bay Reservation in Mattapoisett

-Between 2013 and 2016, 28 projects were funded to protect nesting habitat for and to increase of populations of piping plover at multiple beaches in Massachusetts and Rhode Island.
+Between 2013 and 2016, 28 projects were funded to protect nesting habitat for federally-listed piping plover to increase their populations at multiple beaches in Massachusetts and Rhode Island.